-INITIA INITIATIVES WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.2a Create opportunities for the community to actively contribute to planning processes and decisions that affect them 4.2.1 Regularly review the Community Engagement Framework and Engage Frankston online engagement platform to drive continuous improvement of inclusive community engagement practices, enabling the community to have their say on key Council policies, programs and decisions that impact them.
+INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.2a Create opportun for the communi actively contribu planning process and decisions the affect them ty to te to es Regularly review the Community Engagement Framework and Engage Frankston online engagement platform to drive continuous improvement of inclusive community engagement practices, enabling the community to have their say on key Council policies, programs and decisions that impact them.
 Community Relations Community builder Ongoing 4.2.2 Coordinate the Mini Frankston City community panel of local residents to engage and collaborate with Council on key projects and issues to influence decision making, ensuring a diverse mix of voices from all ages, genders, cultures, local areas and backgrounds are represented.
 Community Relations Community builder Ongoing 4.2.3 Explore ways to build capability of council staff to meaningfully engage with advisory groups and alliances with lived experience on draft policies, plans and services.
 Community Strengthening and Community Relations Employer and community builder Medium-term

 INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.2b Empower the community to identify local needs, co-design initiatives and lead change in their local areas to prevent crime and improve 4.2.4 Explore resources to support Council staff to undertake co-design processes for high impact projects identified as requiring collaborative engagement with diverse communities to ensure Council is delivering culturally safe environments and meeting community needs.
 Community Relations and all departments as required Community builder Medium-term perceptions of safety 4.2.5 Explore opportunities to apply for government grants to support local communities to design and lead innovative initiatives to address the causes of crime and improve perceptions of safety, such as the Department of Justice grants.
 Safer Communities, City Futures and Community Strengthening Community builder Medium-term 4.2.6 Provide community grants to fund community-led initiatives that respond to local needs and provide support.
-Community Strengthening Deliver and community builder Ongoing 4.2c Collaborate with Aboriginal and Torres Strait Islander peoples and Traditional Owners to support and promote Aboriginal-led action and Aboriginal self- determination 4.2.7 Partner with the Bunurong Land Council and Traditional Owners to embed Aboriginal cultural values, voices, knowledge and recognition into Council's work.
+Community Strengthening Deliver and community builder Ongoing 4.2c Aboriginal and Torres Strait Islander peoples and Traditional Owners to support 4.2.7 Partner with the Bunurong Land Council and Traditional Owners to embed Aboriginal cultural values, voices, knowledge and recognition into Council's work.
 All departments Partner Ongoing 4.2.8 Seek guidance from the Victorian Aboriginal and Local Government Strategy in supporting and promoting the roadmap towards Aboriginal self-determination.
 All departments Partner and community builder Ongoing